I have nothing to wear, let's scrap the whole idea!

 Sound familiar?
 You've decided you're going to book that photographer you love and finally get some dang photos taken, come hell or high water!
 And then you open your closet door and that resolve dissipates entirely.
 I would love to tell you that it doesn't matter, that you should all throw on t-shirts & sweatpants and leave the stress behind.
 Unfortunately, that is not what this blog post is about.
 This post is all about how styling can literally make or break a session.

-I recently had a family who came so perfectly styled, my jaw dropped.
+I recently had a family photo session in Telluride, and they came so perfectly styled, my jaw dropped.
 I knew the photos would be stunning and man was I right!
 You don't need professional hair & makeup, you don't need to spend hundred on clothes, but you do need to pay attention to a few key elements!

 What not to wear